nickjacques/example-gcp-iap-and-hierarchical-fw-terraform/README.md

     * `terraform destroy` to destroy all resources that Terraform created.

 ## Notes and caveats
-* All resources created by Terraform will be deleted after executing `terraform destroy`.
+* This is a self-contained repo.
+All resources created by Terraform will be deleted after executing `terraform destroy`.
 Do not save your work in (or otherwise rely on) the folders, projects, instances, or buckets created by this repo.

 * You will need to create a DNS A record that binds the domain configured in `google_managed_cert_domain` to the static IP address created from the `google_compute_global_address.IapIpAddress` resource, in order for the Google-managed TLS certificate to be provisioned.
   * The IP address of the load balancer will automatically be output upon a successful `terraform apply`.